Welcome to Clarke

 More Than a School

-In addition to our school programs, Clarke also offers Birth to 3 services, Summer Programs, Mainstream Services, Educational Evaluations and Professional Training opportunities.
+In addition to our school programs, Clarke also offers Birth to Three Services, Summer Adventure, Mainstream Services, Educational Evaluations and Professional Development opportunities.
 We also offer hearing services for adults on our Northampton and Philadelphia locations.

 Whatever information you’re looking for, our professionals are here to help.
 Please contact any of our locations to learn more about Clarke’s broad array of programs and services.